Cucumbers grown in the wrong conditions can become bitter or tasteless. Here is a simple tried and true tip for having the sweetest cucumbers in town.

 Cucumber Growing Tips

 Cucumbers need plenty of water, never allow the soil to go completely dry between waterings.
-Again, this problem is solved if you use our self-watering grow bucket method.
+Again, you can easily prevent this issue altogether with the self-watering grow bucket method.
+The buckets always have a constant, maintenance-free water supply.

 For more Companion Planting tips on getting the most from your garden, check out our Companion Planting Guide.